sarahthoorens/node-readme/README.md

   ## Challenges encountered

   The biggest issue was getting the syntax down for writing the file, specifically figuring out from where to pull the data.
-I also had to remove the image prompt due to formatting issues, but I hope to add it in the future.
+I also had to remove the image prompt due to formatting issues.
+I hope to add it back in the future.

   ## Tests